-Stein Mart's style is to operate department-like stores that feature discount prices.
-With more than 260 shops in some 30 states, it sells off-price women's, men's, and children's brand-name clothing.
+Stein Mart's style is to operate department store-like stores that feature discount prices while maintaining an upscale vibe.
+With about 290 shops in some 30 states as well as an online presence, it sells off-price women's, men's, and children's brand-name clothing.
 Fashions range from casual to formal.
 Stein Mart also sells jewelry, handbags, linens, home decor, and gifts.
-Independent firms lease Stein Mart's shoe and fragrance departments.
-Its upscale women's boutiques are sometimes staffed by socialites who work part-time to receive employee discounts.
-Russian immigrant Sam Stein founded Stein Mart in the early 1900s.
-The company had one store in Greenville, Mississippi, until 1977, when it began growing rapidly.
-Chairman Jay Stein, the founder's grandson, controls Stein Mart.
+An independent firm leases Stein Mart's shoe departments.
+Its target customers are mature women with household incomes of $100,000 and a taste for bargains.
+Stein Mart tries to place stores in shopping malls in upscale areas.
+Chairman Jay Stein, the founder's grandson, controls the company.

 Stein Mart offers customers merchandise found in better department stores and specialty stores.
 Unlike other retailers who peddle discounted apparel and accessories, the company offers a merchandise locator services, a Preferred Customer program, co-branded and private-label credit card programs, and electronic gift cards.